noel3098/profile-card/README.md

-# Frontend Mentor - NFT preview card component
+# Frontend Mentor - Profile card component

 > An easy way to rend a home anywhere